 4. Energy and Ports

-The relations of ports with energy markets are undertaking an energy transition of their function of providers, consumers, and processors of energy.
+The relations of ports with energy markets are undertaking an energy transition in their functions as providers, consumers, and energy processors.
 Even if the port and maritime shipping industry only account for about 2% of global carbon emissions, there are pressures to improve its environmental performance, mainly become of its high level of integration with energy supply chains.
-The decarbonization of ports involves a series of potential strategies and a network of actors leaning around energy generation, electrification, and distribution:
+The decarbonization of ports involves a series of potential strategies and a network of actors clustering around energy generation, electrification, and distribution:

 - Transformation of port-centric energy generation.
 Ports have conventionally been highly involved in energy generation, such as coal and gas power plants.
 Since resources were brought in bulk by maritime shipping, ports were effective locations for energy generation systems built on the principle of economies of scale, including centralized distribution.
 Any future energy system relying on this principle will be inclined to use port facilities.
 Still, ports are not in the business of energy generation.
 They are convenient locations for energy generation facilities operated by third parties, particularly public or private energy companies.

 - Ship energy supply systems.
 The ongoing regulations toward low sulfur bunkering, including LNG, will involve a new energy transformation process and related port-centric activities.
 The location of bunkering is likely to remain the same, but the transition can offer opportunities to ports able to provide lower-emission fuels first.
 Another transformation concerns cold ironing, which supplies docked ships with electrical power instead of power generation by the ship’s power generator.
 There is a net cost advantage to use shore-generated power since the electricity is cheaper than the supply generated using onboard generation systems.